SegersIan/knowledge-base/communication/index.md

 * Narrative is oldest and most compelling method of holding someones attention, everybody wants to be told a story.
 Always look fo says to convey information in narrative form.
 * To conceal meaning is equally to conceal the lack of meaning
 * Sentences should have people in them
+* Copy styles you like, as you mature, you will split of in your own style.
+There is no shame in copying a style you like and that works.

 ### The Process